 Here is where to find the original published paper: Robok, A. 19 April 2007.
 Climatic consequences of regional nuclear conflicts.
 Atmospheric Chemistry and Physics.

-And guess what?
-The Bulletin of the Atomic Scientists recently reported that war between India and Pakistan is growing every more likely: 2016-05-04 Nuclear battles in South Asia
+The Bulletin of the Atomic Scientists reported that war between India and Pakistan is growing every more likely: 2016-05-04 Nuclear battles in South Asia and the doomsday clock was moved up to 3 minutes to midnight in 2016.

 Alan Robock and Woen Brian Toon: “Some people think that the nuclear winter theory developed in the 1980s was discredited.
 And they may therefore raise their eyebrows at our new assertion that a regional nuclear war, like one between India and Pakistan, could also devastate agriculture worldwide.
 But the original theory was thoroughly validated.
 The science behind it was supported by investigations from the National Academy of Sciences, by studies sponsored within the U.S. military, and by the International Council of Scientific Unions, which included representatives from 74 national academies of science and other scientific bodies.”

-- Nuclear bombs dropped on cities and industrial areas in a fight between India and Pakistan would start firestorms that would put massive amounts of smoke into the upper atmosphere.
+- Just 100 of the smallest of the 17,000 nuclear bombs that exist dropped on cities and industrial areas in a fight between India and Pakistan would start firestorms that would put massive amounts of smoke into the upper atmosphere, about 5.5 million tons (5 million metric tons) of black carbon.
+This ash would absorb incoming solar heat, cooling the surface below.

-- The particles would remain there for years, blocking the sun, making the earth’s surface cold, dark and dry.
+- Even a very small regional nuclear war on the other side of the planet could disrupt global climate for at least a decade by wiping out the ozone layer for 10 years.
+These particles would block the sun, making the earth’s surface cold, dark and dry.
 Agricultural collapse and mass starvation could follow.
 Hence, global cooling could result from a regional war, not just a conflict between the U.S. and Russia.

 - 20 million people in the region could die from direct bomb blasts and subsequent fire and radiation.